 To fix this, simply click on the white balance selector (or hit the W keyboard shortcut) and move it over an area you know should be a neutral grey.

-Click on the chosen point and Lightroom will adjust all the colours in the image to force the point’s red, green and blue values to create a neutral grey.
+Click on the chosen point and Lightroom will adjust all the colors in the image to force the point’s red, green and blue values to create a neutral grey.
 If you ticked the ‘Auto Dismiss’ box, the white balance selector will re-dock.
 Otherwise it will stay active for you to try clicking different sample points until you find one that works well (you’ll then need to dock it manually).

 Here’s the photo after I adjusted white balance and tones:

-Note the temperature control has moved towards the blue (hotter colour temperature) but the temperature indicated has decreased.
+Note the temperature control has moved towards the blue (hotter color temperature) but the temperature indicated has decreased.
 This is because the control is working to compensate for the error in the temperature rather than to set it.

 Adjusting the temperature slider between yellow and blue can compesante for most light sources.
 Not all sources act like black body radiators though.
 The Tint slider allows you to adjust over a magenta-green range.
 You generally won’t need to adjust this control very much.